RyanTanWJ/Useful-Files/DockerDocumentation/CheatSheet/README.md

+# Build a Docker image from a Dockerfile
+With a ***CLI in the directory containing your dockerfile***, use the following command:

+    docker build . -t <image-name>

+# Instantly create a new container with an image as a base and opens a bash terminal (For LINUX)

+    docker run -ti <image-name> /bin/bash

 # Listing Images and Containers
 Images are a saved state of an Operating System (OS) at a certain time.
 Images are read-only and **cannot** be run.
 Containers use an image as a base.
 As containers virtualise the running of an OS, a new Image can be created from a container.